daniissac/firsthop/README.md

 # FirstHop - Computer Networking Blog

-A clean, minimal Jekyll blog focused on computer networking education by Dani Issac.
-Built with modern web standards and optimized for performance and accessibility.
+A clean, minimal Jekyll blog focused on computer networking education.
+FirstHop is created by Dani Issac and built with modern web standards, optimized for performance and accessibility.

 ## ✨ Features